Paris–Harrington theorem

 In mathematical logic, the Paris–Harrington theorem states that a certain claim in Ramsey theory, namely the strengthened finite Ramsey theorem, which is expressible in Peano arithmetic, is not provable in this system.
 That Ramsey-theoretic claim is, however, provable in slightly stronger systems.

 This result has been described by some (such as the editor of the Handbook of Mathematical Logic in the references below) as the first "natural" example of a true statement about the integers that could be stated in the language of arithmetic, but not proved in Peano arithmetic; it was already known that such statements existed by Gödel's first incompleteness theorem.
+Some authors, such as Rathjen^{p.
+4} and Kripke^{p.
+5}, consider Gentzen's theorem an earlier example and work of Reuben Goodstein deserving some credit.

 Strengthened finite Ramsey theorem

 The strengthened finite Ramsey theorem is a statement about colorings and natural numbers and states that:

 For any positive integers n, k, m, such that m ≥ n, one can find N with the following property: if we color each of the n-element subsets of S = {1, 2, 3,..., N} with one of k colors, then we can find a subset Y of S with at least m elements, such that all n-element subsets of Y have the same color, and the number of elements of Y is at least the smallest element of Y.

 Without the condition that the number of elements of Y is at least the smallest element of Y, this is a corollary of the finite Ramsey theorem in $K_{\mathcal{P}_n(S)}$, with N given by: